NOAA-OWP/SoilFreezeThaw/RUN.md

 # Running instructions
 Here, we provide a few examples to run and test SFT.
-Before running the following examples, it is recommended to run the unitest [tests](https://github.com/NOAA-OWP/SoilFreezeThaw/tree/ajk/doc_update/tests).
+Before running the following examples, it is recommended to run the unittest [tests](https://github.com/NOAA-OWP/SoilFreezeThaw/tree/ajk/doc_update/tests).

 ### Synthetic example (standalone mode)
   - the example uses prescribed soil moisture conditions (static) and ground surface temperature for Laramie, WY.
 It compares results against the benchmark (golden test results)